VisionEval/VisionEval-Dev/changelog/ipf-fix.md

 them with different fields.
 If there is interest, we might make a more general purpose comparison function (arbitrary field comparison between models and stages) and move it up into the VisionEval framework.

-## Extended Test Architecture

-To support really thorough testing and comparison, this pull request implements an update to the model installation subsystem to allow "hidden" test models to be created and run.
-It's important to hide them since in some cases they will deliberately implement "broken" behavior and we don't want end users to accidentally use those as the basis for their own work.

-You can (and should) use the elaborate mechanism set up here (including the development of the test.R script with functions `test_ipf()` and `compare_ipf()`) as prototypes for building thorough tests for module changes that have potential end-user consequences.

-The architecture for installModel has been enhanced to classify models in the `inst/models` directory of a package to be marked as `private: true` (the default is `false`).
-Models can also be sought in a specific package (in addition to the end user default of matching model name and variant name across all public models in all packages).
-If `private` models are requested, only models and variants that are private will be searched, and if a package is also named then the variants will only be sought in that package.

 ## Testing